-Have you been considering a career in real estate?
-Are you attracted to the idea of a flexible schedule, being your own boss, and earning a good income?
-If you live in The Beaver State, the good news is that you can obtain your Oregon real estate license in eight simple steps.
+Are you considering a career in real estate?
+Does a flexible schedule, being your own boss, and earning a great income appeal to you?
+If you live in Oregon, the good news is that you can obtain your Oregon real estate license in just a few simple steps.

-How to Get an Oregon Real Estate Agent License in 8 Steps
+How to Get an Oregon Real Estate License

 2. Apply for a Broker’s License